A2Amir/Behavioral-Cloning/README.md

 * I used histogram equalization to equalize each intensity values
 * Flipping Images and Steering angles by using keras preprocessing image function, which is a effective technique for helping with the left turn bias involves flipping images and taking the opposite sign of the steering angle.

+### Model

+I used the below explained architecture that include;

+    First,I cropped all the unneeded part of the image( at the top of all the images are sky-mountain-forest and the hood of the car at the bottom).

+    Second I used a lambda layer which is a convenient way to parallelize image normalization.
+The lambda layer will also ensure that the model will normalize input images when making predictions.

+    Then I used 2 Block(as layer 3 and 4) where each block consists of the 2 Residual modules of ResNet(titled “Deep Residual Learning for Image Recognition”) with batch normalization and max pooling layer then foollowed by 1 Flatten layer and 4 dense layer with activation ELU and using dropout to not overfit the network, Optimizer Adam with learning rate 1e-4 instead of default 1e-3.

+Keras provides the Cropping2D layer for image cropping within the model.
+This is relatively fast, because the model is parallelized on the GPU, so many images are cropped simultaneously.By contrast, image cropping outside the model on the CPU is relatively slow.

+Also, by adding the cropping layer, the model will automatically crop the input images when making predictions in drive.py.
+The Cropping2D layer might be useful for choosing an area of interest that excludes the sky and/or the hood of the car.The cropping layer crops:

+    60 rows pixels from the top of the image
+    20 rows pixels from the bottom of the image
+    0 columns of pixels from the left of the image
+    0 columns of pixels from the right of the image

+Since this model outputs a single continuous numeric value, one appropriate error metric would be mean squared error.
+If the mean squared error is high on both a training and validation set, the model is underfitting.
+If the mean squared error is low on a training set but high on a validation set, the model is overfitting.
+Collecting more data can help improve a model when the model is overfitting.